Azure/azure-sdk-for-python/sdk/storage/azure-storage-file/README.md

     properties as well as list, create, and delete shares within the account.
 To perform operations on a specific share, retrieve a client using the `get_share_client` method.
 2. **[ShareClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.file.html#azure.storage.file.ShareClient)** -
-    this client represents interaction with a specific file share, although that share need not exist yet, and allows you to acquire preconfigured client instances to access the directories and files within.
+    this client represents interaction with a specific file share (which need not exist yet), and allows you to acquire preconfigured client instances to access the directories and files within.
 It provides operations to create, delete, configure, or create snapshots of a share and includes operations to create and enumerate the contents of directories within it.
 To perform operations on a specific directory or file, retrieve a client using the `get_directory_client` or `get_file_client` methods.
 3. **[DirectoryClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.file.html#azure.storage.file.DirectoryClient)** -
-    this client represents interaction with a specific directory, although that directory need not exist yet.
+    this client represents interaction with a specific directory (which need not exist yet).
 It provides operations to create, delete, or enumerate the contents of an immediate or nested subdirectory, and includes operations to create and delete files within it.
 For operations relating to a specific subdirectory or file, a client for that entity can also be retrieved using the `get_subdirectory_client` and `get_file_client` functions.
 4. **[FileClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.file.html#azure.storage.file.FileClient)** -
-    this client represents interaction with a specific file, although the file need not exist yet.
+    this client represents interaction with a specific file (which need not exist yet).
 It provides operations to upload, download, create, delete, and copy a file.

 For details on path naming restrictions, see [Naming and Referencing Shares, Directories, Files, and Metadata](https://docs.microsoft.com/rest/api/storageservices/naming-and-referencing-shares--directories--files--and-metadata).